ophelialabs/ophelialabs.github.io/pages/quantum/README2.md

-The validity of an IBM, Solaris, Quantinuum path
+The validity of an IBM, Solaris and Quantinuum path

 1. Concurrent Trusted Platform Architecture
 In a dual-OS environment, these platforms are used together to create a Defense-in-Depth strategy: